JetShark/Motions-Analysis/README.md

 1. In the Streamlit UI:
    - Click **Browse files** to upload an MP4.
+   - Draw a bounding box around the object to track on the first frame.
    - Adjust **Start time** & **End time** sliders.
    - Set **Process every Nth frame**.
-   - Click **Process Video**.
+   - Click **Track & Analyze Motion**.

-2. Streamlit sends a `POST /process_video/` with file + params to the FastAPI server.
+2. Streamlit sends a `POST /process_video/` request with the file, bounding box, and parameters to the FastAPI server.

 3. The backend:
-   - Saves the upload to a temp file
+   - Saves the uploaded video to a temporary file.
-   - Samples frames via OpenCV
-   - Applies placeholder image processing
+   - Initializes a KCF tracker with the bounding box.
+   - Tracks the object across frames and draws a green rectangle around it.
-   - Streams back the processed MP4
+   - Streams back the processed MP4.

 4. Streamlit displays the returned video in-browser.

 ---

 ## File Structure

-- `backend.py`  — FastAPI app & `process_video()` placeholder
+- `backend.py`  — FastAPI app with `/process_video/` and `/thumbnail/` endpoints.
-- `frontend.py` — Streamlit UI
+- `frontend.py` — Streamlit UI for uploading videos, drawing bounding boxes, and viewing results.
-- `requirements.txt` — Python dependencies
+- `requirements.txt` — Python dependencies.
-- `README.md` — Project overview

----

-## Extending the App

-- In `backend.py`, replace the `# TODO: actual image processing here` with your own CV logic.
-- Tweak sampling logic or output FPS by adjusting `skip_frames` or writer settings.
-- Add UI controls in `frontend.py` to expose more parameters.